The Best Workout Routine for Skinny Beginners

 - Sunday: Rest

-Another form of progressive overload is adding extra repetitions.
-If you get 11, 10, and 9 repetitions (30 reps), try to lift 31 or more repetitions next time.
+You can also add extra repetitions.
+If you get 11, 10, and 9 repetitions (30 reps) in one workout, try to get 31 or more repetitions next time.
 That, too, will encourage your muscles to continue growing.

 Barbells, dumbbells, and exercise machines are all great for this.
 Some bodyweight exercises are great, too.
-Whatever you’re using, the important thing is to always strive to outlift yourself.
+Whatever you’re using, the important thing is to always strive to outlive yourself.

 Keep Your Muscles Growing All Week Long

-A rigorous workout stimulates 2–3 days of muscle growth in the muscles you train.
+A rigorous workout stimulates 2–4 days of muscle growth in the muscles you train.
 When your muscles recover, you can stimulate a new wave of muscle growth (study).
-This is why doing full-body workouts three times per week tends to be the quickest and most reliable way to build muscle, especially for beginners.
+This is why doing a 3-day full-body split tends to be the quickest and most reliable way to build muscle, especially for beginners.

 - Monday: Full-body workout